Algebra For Class 6

 For 2: If the last digit is even (0, 2, 4, 6, or 8).

-44. What is the difference between terminating and repeating decimals?
+Q: What is the difference between discrete and continuous data?

 Factoring involves finding the factors of an algebraic expression.
 Common techniques include finding common factors, grouping, and recognizing special patterns.
 Factoring is useful for simplifying expressions, solving equations, and understanding the structure of polynomials.